Not only is every rule that successful sales executives have learned in large companies not applicable to startups, it is positively detrimental.

 Given how critical this step is, the first instinct a CEO has is to speed up the process by putting more salespeople in the field.
 Don't -- that does not speed up the validation phase.
 In fact, it slows it down.

-For more on validating your startup idea, watch the short video above.
+For more on validating your startup idea, watch the short video below.